HL7/cgm/input/pagecontent/index.md

 4. The shared data conforms to the CGM Data Submission profiles, promoting interoperability and accessibility across different systems and platforms.

+### Relationship with the PHD Implementation Guide

+This Implementation Guide is designed to be complementary to the [Personal Health Device Implementation Guide (PHD)](https://hl7.org/fhir/uv/phd/2025Sep/).
+PHD provides a foundational framework for mapping device-level data into FHIR, focusing on information flows into and through a Personal Health Gateway.
+It intentionally specifies no interpretations of the data or assumptions about what data is important.
+It provides no interpretation of the mapped data or guidance on actions to be taken with the data once it has passed beyond the Gateway.
+In contrast, CGM focuses on a downstream clinical workflow: the submission of summary reports, key statistical metrics, and underlying measurements to a clinical system like an EHR.

+A system can therefore use PHD as a guide for ingesting discrete sensor data.
+CGM provides guidance to share discrete results, generate summary observations, and produce clinical reports.
+For systems that originate data from a PHD-compliant gateway, it is possible to construct glucose Observations that conform to the profiles in both guides.
+The mapping between the PHD and CGM CodeSystem requirements is a point of further study.

 ### Note on LOINC Codes